 If a protocol is determined to compete with another protocol or be of a lower priority, it may be approved but it is noted that it is a lower priority.
-In addition, High Priority (HP) protocols (including HP cooperative group protocols) will be noted on the list of active protocols available to physicians/surgeons on our VCC website.
-This list of current clinical trials will be updated on the VCC website soon (as of March 1, 2013, the list is under construction).
+In addition, High Priority (HP) protocols (including HP cooperative group protocols) will be noted on the list of active protocols available to physicians/surgeons on the University of Vermont Cancer Center website.
+This list of current clinical trials will be updated on the University of Vermont Cancer Center website soon (as of March 1, 2013, the list is under construction).

 Model Protocols and Forms

-To assist investigators in writing protocols, the VCC Clinical Trials Office has drafted model protocol and informed consent documents.
+To assist investigators in writing protocols, the University of Vermont Cancer Center Clinical Trials Office has drafted model protocol and informed consent documents.
 Investigators may use these documents when designing clinical trial protocols, or refer to the Informed Consent Checklist when drafting their own consent forms.

 - Enrollment Form (PDF)

 - Protocol Templates from NCI